England and Wales Cricket Trust

 Pre-Application Consultation is Critical:

-Multiple sources emphasize: “Contact your Cricket Development Officer before applying” and “arrange a club visit with your Club Development Officer to discuss your potential project before beginning an Expression of Interest.”
+Multiple sources emphasise: “Contact your Cricket Development Officer before applying” and “arrange a club visit with your Club Development Officer to discuss your potential project before beginning an Expression of Interest.”
 The Trust values this consultation and it significantly improves application quality.

 Timing Advice: